 Type of Nonprofit Advertising: Google Ad

-In the example above, the Breast Cancer Research Foundation (BCRF) created a Google Ad campaign that targets terms related to “breast cancer research.”
+In this example, the Breast Cancer Research Foundation (BCRF) created a Google Ad campaign that targets terms related to “breast cancer research.”
 Using an inspirational and urgent tone, they establish a sense of trust with users and direct readers to the most important pages on their site.

 As we mentioned, any eligible organization can tap into this nonprofit advertising channel by applying for the Google Ad Grant.
-Every month, the grant automatically renews, giving you $120,000 each year to spend on Google Ads.
-That way, you can invest in this type of nonprofit advertising without affecting your budget too much.
+Every month, the grant automatically renews, giving you $120,000 in ad credits each year.

 Notice how BCRF also built out their ad with additional links and their phone number, giving users more ways to engage.
 This is a more technical strategy that you might turn to an expert Google Ad Grant agency to use.